-Cameroon Genocide Emergency August 2021
+Cameroon Genocide Emergency August 2023

-Genocide Watch is issuing an updated Genocide Emergency for Cameroon.
+Genocide Watch is reissuing its Genocide Emergency for Cameroon.
 Since 2016, security forces and armed separatists have engaged in a civil war in Cameroon's Southwestern Anglophone region.
-At At least 4,000 civilians have died.
+At At-least 4,000 civilians have died.
 Boko Haram continues to target civilians in Cameroon's Northwest.